tsalb/lwc-utils/README.md

 This repo highlights the following production proven design patterns:

 - Design custom LWC into a service component architecture, i.e. making "utils".
-- Showcase complex datatable components like `SOQL Datatable` and `Collection Datatable` which can be used on App Flexipage, Record Flexipage, and even Flow Screens!
+- Showcase complex datatable components like `SOQL Datatable` and `Collection Datatable` which can be used on App Flexipage, Record Flexipage, and even Flow Screens.
-- Showcase a bi-directional payload brokering system between Aura and LWC, aka `MessageBroker`.
+- Showcase `Lightning Message Channel` wrapped in a service component, `messageService`.

 ![side-by-side](/readme-images/side-by-side.png?raw=true)